-The key secret to making the glaze is to mix the frosting well.
+The key secret to making the strawberry cream cheese icing is to mix the frosting well.
 We just add everything into a bowl and mix with a hand mixer.
 At first the ingredients will be very dry and you may be tempted to add cream or butter.
-But the strawberries will start juicing making a beautifully colored pink glaze that you can top your rolls with.
+But the strawberries will start juicing (the sugar pulls out the juice) making a beautifully colored pink glaze that you can top your rolls with.

 So just be patient and keep mixing.
 If after a few minutes it still isn’t spreadable, add a tablespoon of cream.

 We prefer baking the strawberry rolls the day we make them.
 Because they have fresh fruit, that fruit can sometimes get mushy if you let them sit.

 However, you can make the sweet rolls and get them to the point of the second rise (when they are rolled out, cut up and put in the baking dish).
 Cover and refrigerate until morning.
 The morning you want to bake them, pull them out of the refrigerator.
 They may have doubled in size in the fridge overnight.
 If they have, let them sit for 30 minutes to get the chill off, then bake.